rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ---

 ### **Key Takeaways**
-- **Adversaries use multiple evasion tactics:** steganography, file compression, and renaming.
-- **Monitoring file movements is crucial:** tracking hashes and filenames helps.
-- **Process tracking provides forensic evidence:** linking `steghide.exe` and `7z.exe` to Bryce’s activity confirmed intent.
+- **Advanced evasion techniques:** The exfiltration used steganography and file compression to avoid detection.
+- **File tracking is essential:** Hashes and file names are critical in tracing file movements and identifying suspicious activities.
+- **Process tracking is vital:** By monitoring and analyzing process executions, we can identify tools like `steghide.exe` that are used to conceal illicit activity.

-🔍 **Case Closed: Bryce Montgomery attempted to steal corporate data.** 🚨
+🔍 **Case Closed: Bryce Montgomery attempted to steal corporate data using sophisticated techniques.** 🚨

+---